leeallennyc/data-structures-fall-2020/week4/README.md

 # Weekly Assignment 4

 ## Summary:
 The purpose of this assignment was to setup a Postgres Relational DB in AWS, develop a schema for AA meetings data, and use SQL to load data into our database.

-Steps:
+* A detailed scope of the project is [here](https://github.com/leeallennyc/data-structures-fall-2020/blob/master/week4/weekly_assignment_04.md).
 ---
-### Readings for the week - Due at the beginning of the following week
-* Gitelman, Chapter 6
-* Hills, Chapter 17
-* Dourish, Chapter 5
----
 ### Process
 * Before beginning the assignment we transferred our account to another AWS educate account.
-* Next we set up a Postgres DB instance on AWS as illustrated [here](weekly assignment 4 md description here).
+* Next we set up a Postgres DB instance on AWS as illustrated [here](https://github.com/leeallennyc/data-structures-fall-2020/blob/master/week4/weekly_assignment_04_documentatiton.md).
 * Building on our work from the previous weeks, our goal was to begin the process of moving data into the database, and building a schema based on how we might think the problem of searching for a meeting.
-* The detailed scope of the assignment is here.
 *
 ---
 ### Observations & Learnings